 - Touching an object or surface with the virus on it.

 - Occasionally, fecal contamination.

-Here’s how you can protect yourself:
+Here’s how you can protect yourself and others:

 - Wash hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer if soap and water are not available.